NYC-Camp/website/README.md

 NYCCamp.org Website
 ===================
-HELLO WELCOME TO MY WEBSITE!!!!
+HELLO WELCOME TO MY AWESOME  WEBSITE!!!!

 About